nseidm1/TaskExecutor/README.md

 9) setShouldRemoveFromQueueOnSuccess(boolean shouldRemoveFromQueueOnSuccess)<br>
 10) setShouldRemoveFromQueueOnException(boolean shouldRemoveFromQueueOnException)<br>

-The only method you'll likely want to use is setBundle(), all others are managed by the TaskExecutor and likely do not need to be used directly.
+The only method you may want to use is setBundle(), all others are managed by the TaskExecutor and likely do not need to be used directly.
 9, and 10 may come in handy, and are self explanatory in the method name.

 <b>Tips</b><br>